leandropls/pgsql_rsa_jwt/README.md

 ## Usage Example

 To use the RSA JWT decoding functions, provide the JWT token and a JSON array of keys.
-The function `decode_rsa_jwt` returns the decoded JWT claims if the signature is valid, and null otherwise.
+The function `decode_jwt` returns the decoded JWT claims if the signature is valid, and null otherwise.

 Here's an example of how to use the function: